– Advertisement / Advertise with Us

 Post Frame Building Suppliers

-Baker Metal Works & Dixie Supply has stores in Alabama, Mississippi, and Florida, and has metal roofing systems and trim items to meet your needs.
+Baker Metal Works & Dixie Supply offers metal roofing and siding products and also markets pole barn kits and post frame building packages.
 They also specialize in providing everything needed to build your typical pole barn.

 I spoke with Chris Bryan at the Troy Alabama location of Baker Metal Works & Dixie Supply about the services and products they provide for someone planning a post framed structure.